XanderF98/Bing-A11y-Overhaul/README.md

 Priority assignment at intake
 Clear ownership at creation

-This prevented unbounded growth and shifted accessibility from reactive cleanup to managed work.
+This prevented unbounded backlog growth and shifted accessibility from reactive cleanup to managed work.

 2. Standardized Accessibility Acceptance Criteria Working with UX and accessibility stakeholders, I helped formalize consistent A11y acceptance criteria that applied across features and teams.
 These criteria were embedded directly into development and review workflows, shifting validation earlier in the SDLC and reducing regressions.